xapian/xapian/xapian-bindings/php/docs/index.rst

 PHP bindings for Xapian
 ***********************

-The PHP5 bindings for Xapian are packaged in the ``xapian`` extension.
+The PHP bindings for Xapian are packaged in the ``xapian`` extension.
 The PHP API provided by this extension largely follows Xapian's C++ API.
 This document lists the differences and additions.

-As of Xapian version 1.3.2, these bindings require at least PHP 5.5.
+As of Xapian version 1.4.22, these bindings require at least PHP 8.0.
-(Older versions of PHP are now out of security support, but if you really need support for them then Xapian 1.2 supports PHP 5.0 and later).
-PHP 7 is supported by a separate set of bindings (this approach was taken due to extensive changes to PHP's C extension API between PHP 5 and PHP 7).
+PHP 5 is now well out of security support, while PHP 7 upstream security support ends 2021-11-28 - if you still need to use these versions then Xapian 1.4.21 was the last version to support them.

 PHP strings, arrays, etc., are converted automatically to and from the corresponding C++ types in the bindings, so generally you can pass arguments as